North Sails NEWS

 Sails for multihulls are not one size fits all.
 Figuring out the performance gaps, what the boat is set up for, what you already have are all important in determining what sails are best for you.
 We have a ton of options and we can customize to meet your needs.

-Which sails are the best for me?
-It all depends on what you want to do!
+Which sails are best for me?

 Knowing the optimal wind angle for your boat is the first step to choosing the right downwind sail type.
 Wind angle is the single most important factor in downwind sail design, but the terminology can be confusing.
 Many sailors think in terms of True Wind Speed (TWS) and True Wind Angle (TWA).
 True Wind combined with Boat Speed creates Apparent Wind, which is what really matters for downwind sail size and shape.
-You can find your boat’s predicted Apparent Wind Angle (AWA) and Apparent Wind Speed (AWS) in the boat manufacturer’s Polar Diagram, or ask your North Sails representative to calculate it for you.
+You can find your boat’s predicted Apparent Wind Angle (AWA) and Apparent Wind Speed (AWS) in the boat manufacturer’s Polar Diagram, or ask your North Sails expert to calculate it for you.
 Most cruising multihulls like to sail around 90° AWA in a range of true wind conditions.
-Faster boats will sail closer AWA’s, while slower boats will sail wider AWA’s.
+Faster boats will sail closer AWAs, while slower boats will sail wider AWAs.
 Your own experience will also help figure out your boat’s optimal AWA; just look up at your wind indicator when sailing in the “groove.”

 Code Sails are flat, furling headsails that provide maximum power for light air and close reaching.
-Code Sails sheet inside the main shroud and are used at near upwind sailing angles.
+Code Sails sheet inside the main shroud and are used at or near upwind sailing angles.
 Code Sails require tough, low stretch and lightweight material for durability, shape holding, and and ease of handling.
 If stored when furled, Code Sails may incorporate leech and foot covers.
 If your boat has a small upwind headsail and you need more power for upwind and very close reaching, a Code Sail could be a great addition.
 Code Sails can also be combined with ‘outside’ sails for a two-sail downwind inventory.

-Sail Handling: Structural Furlers, Free Flying Furlers with Anti Torsion Luff Rope.
+Sail Handling: Structural Furlers, Free Flying Furlers with Anti Torsion Luff Rope

-UV Material: UV paint for select styles, UV material for heavier weight sails.
+UV Material: UV paint for select styles, UV material for heavier weight sails

 G Zero Gennakers are the most popular cruising multihull downwind sail because they offer great versatility and cover a wide range of wind angles.
-G Zeros feature a deeper shape and wider girth compared to Code Sails, sheet outside of main shroud and excel at beam to close reaching.
+G Zeros feature a deeper shape and wider girth compared to Code Sails, sheet outside of main shroud, and excel at beam to close reaching.
 G Zeros are compatible with all furling systems or can be used with a snuffer.
 All cruising multihulls benefit from added downwind sail area and the G Zero is optimized to provide easy to use sail power.

 What’s the design difference?

-Sail Handling: Free Flying Furlers with Anti Torsion Luff Rope, Top Down Furlers, Snuffers.
+Sail Handling: Free Flying Furlers with Anti Torsion Luff Rope, Top Down Furlers, Snuffers

-UV Material: UV paint for select styles, UV material for heavier sails.
-UV covers are not available for nylon or polyester spinnakers.
+UV Material: UV paint for select styles, UV material for heavier sails (UV covers are not available for nylon or polyester spinnakers)

-Sail Handling: Top Down Furlers, Snuffers.
+Sail Handling: Top Down Furlers, Snuffers

-Sail Handling: Snuffers.
+Sail Handling: Snuffers

 Why would someone have two downwind sails on a cruising multihull?